-B13.
+B14.
 Will all participants taking part in an interview, focus group, observation (or other activity which is not questionnaire based) be asked to sign a consent form?
-If you are obtaining consent another way, please explain under 15a. below
+If you are obtaining consent another way (such as verbally), please explain under B17 below.
 If it is not appropriate for consent to be obtained in written form, you will need to explain why this is the case in the box provided below including the alternative method(s) you intend to use to gain consent.
 You will also need to outline how you will ensure that you have gained informed consent and in some cases you may be able to make a record of this (for example, in the case of an audio recorded interview, you may begin the interview by asking the participant to confirm that they give their consent to take part in the research).

-B14.
-Will all participants self-completing a questionnaire be informed that returning the completed questionnaire implies consent to participate?

-It is not necessary for participants in questionnaire studies to complete a separate consent form as long as they are told explicitly that submitting the completed questionnaire implies consent to participate.

 B15.
+Will all participants self-completing a questionnaire be asked to show consent to participate by a specific and identifiable action?
+(Give details in B17 below) It is not necessary for participants in questionnaire studies to complete a separate consent form as long as they are told explicitly that submitting the completed questionnaire implies consent to participate.

+B16.
 Will all respondents be told that they can withdraw at any time, ask for their data to be destroyed and/or removed from the project until it is no longer practical to do so?

 You must allow participants to withdraw their own data from your project up until the point when it is no longer practical to do so if they request to.
 Should a participant ask you to withdraw their data from the project after you have written up your findings, you can still destroy identifiable data which you are keeping stored securely (but not using in your final report) but you would not be able to remove the data you had used in your report.
 Participants need to be aware of the limits concerning when they can withdraw both from actual participation in the project and when they can withdraw the data they have contributed.
 See the Research Governance website for recognised University templates for Preparing an Information Sheet and Consent Form.

-B15a.
+B17.
 If you answered NO to any of the above (or think more information could be useful to the reviewer) please explain here: